mobile app bar

 Luka Los Angeles Lakers forward/guard Luka Doncic (77) smiles from the sidelines during the second quarter against the Golden State Warriors at Chase Center.

-NBA players have earned the right to talk some trash.
-They’ve defied the odds to make it as a pro in a hyper-competitive global sport.
-Still, that doesn’t mean that as fans we should blindly believe everything they say.
-Even athletes embellish their own tales of glory.
+NBA players talking trash or going on hyperbolic spins can be justified a little.
+After all, they’ve defied the odds to make it as a pro in a hyper-competitive global sport.
+Still, that doesn’t mean that we should blindly believe everything they say.
+Even athletes exaggerate their own tales of glory.

 Luka can be heard claiming that not only has he done that same dunk, but he has video evidence.
-This seems hard to believe, because although the Slovenian can do many things on a basketball court, he’s not known as much of a dunker.
+This seems hard to believe, because although the Slovenian can do many things, he’s not known as much of a dunker.

-Luka is known for talking trash, so it felt like he, like LaRavia, was having some fun at Hayes’ expense by making the seemingly ridiculous claim that he had done the same dunk.
-Give credit where credit’s due, though.
+Luka is known for talking trash.
+So it felt like he, like LaRavia, was having some fun at Hayes’ expense by making the seemingly ridiculous claim that he had done the same dunk.
+But the Slovenian star was not staking a false claim.

 Post Edited By:Smrutisnat Jena